chromium/chromium/chrome/browser/web_applications/docs/os_integration.md

 we only describe registrations below.

 1) Other components (typically the `OSIntegrationManager`) call into
-ProtocolHandlerManager:
+WebAppProtocolHandlerManager:

 ```cpp
 protocol_handler_manager_->RegisterOsProtocolHandlers(app_id);
 ```

-2) `ProtocolHandlerManager` forwards that to `web_app_protocol_handler_registration`, which is OS specific.
+2) `WebAppProtocolHandlerManager` forwards that to `web_app_protocol_handler_registration`, which is OS specific.
 That API registers protocols with the OS via `ShellUtil` utilities off the main thread: